 - Remove the yogurt starter from the fridge and allow it to sit on the counter, until ready to use.

 - When milk is 110º F, ladle 2-3 scoops into a bowl, add the yogurt starter and whisk until smooth.
 Pour back into the pot, whisking until well incorporated.

-- Place pot back inside the base, secure the lid, press the yogurt function and adjust to incubate for 8 hours.
+- Place pot back inside the base, secure the lid, press the yogurt function and adjust to incubate on medium for 8 hours.